nimafazeli/CompEcon2020/Lecture 06: Constrained optimization: theory and methods/README.md

 * [http://web.mit.edu/dimitrib/www/soc.html](http://web.mit.edu/dimitrib/www/soc.html)

-[Dmitri Bertsekas](http://web.mit.edu/dimitrib/www/home.html) has been a major contributor to optimization, and has put a lot of material on the web.
-The style is old-fashioned but he presents a lot of material in a consistent style.
+[Dmitri Bertsekas](http://web.mit.edu/dimitrib/www/home.html) has been a major contributor to optimization, and has put a lot of material on the web, and it is presented in a consistent style.

 Bertsekas books